post https://api.banking.netevia.dev/api/CodeVerification/send

 Request Headers:

-: Bearer token (if required by context)Content-Type
+Authorization: Bearer token (if required by context)Content-Type:application/json

 Request Body:

-Parameter | Type | Required | Description |
+| Parameter | Type | Required | Description |

 shortMessageType | enum | Yes | Defines the action that the verification code is being sent for. |

-Accepted Values for shortMessageType
+Accepted Values for shortMessageType:

 Example Request: